JakobHavtorn/nn/README.md

 The overall modular structure is inspired by that of [PyTorch](https://pytorch.org/).
 All network modules are children of a parent `Module`(https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html#Module).
 Both layers, such as linear, convolutional, and recurrent, and nonlinear activation functions are implemented as subclasses of the Module class.
 Network models are also instantiated as subclasses of the `Module` class and hold their layers and activation functions as attributes, effectively forming a graph.

-Some inspiration has been found at the [DTU PhD Deep Learning Summer School 2015], see [website](http://deeplearningdtu.github.io/Summerschool_2015/) and [github repository](https://github.com/DeepLearningDTU/Summerschool_2015/).
-The batch normalization layer has been inspired by (https://github.com/martinkersner/cs231n/blob/master/assignment2/layers.py).

 ## Implemented modules
 Currently implemented modules are
 - Linear layers